-Find fun activity ideas for your Jewish residents for the upcoming Jewish holidays, including Tu B'Shevat and Purim.
+Find fun activity ideas for your Jewish assisted living residents for the upcoming Jewish holidays this winter, including Chanukah and Tu B’Shevat.

 - Plant a small tree in your facility’s yard.

 - Plan activities that involve eating fruit, like a Fruit Tasting of figs, pomegranates, dates, and olives.

 - Assemble bird feeders to hang on your backyard trees.